wakeensito/kestraTeamC/ui/src/assets/markdown/dashboard_home.md

 ## Create a new Dashboard as code

-Below is an example of a dashboard definition that displays executions over time and a pie chart of execution states:
+Below is an example of a dashboard definition that displays executions over time, a table that uses metrics to display the sum of sales per namespace, and a table that shows the log count by level per namespace:

+::collapse{title="Expand for a example dashboard definition"}
 ```yaml
 title: Getting Started
 description: First custom dashboard